iamvery/iamvery.github.com/_posts/2015-02-16-shortcut-long-pain.markdown

 ## Shortcut

-You are hard at work on a web application, and you're given a feature to create a view for pet management.
+You receive a feature request.
+You are to implement a view for pet management.

 > A pet has 4 attributes:
 >